thi-ng/umbrella-docs-temp/rstream.tunnelopts.maxworkers.md

 ## TunnelOpts.maxWorkers property

 Max. number of worker instances to use.
 Only useful if `interrupt` is disabled.
-If more than one is used, incoming stream values will be assigned to workers in a round robin order.
+If more than one worker is used, incoming stream values will be assigned in a round robin manner and result value ordering will be non-deterministic.
 Workers will be instantiated on demand.

 Default: 1